 Some of the best hunting times are during early morning hours or late in the evening.
 So your binoculars need to be able to gather enough light and make the image as bright as possible.

-Basically, with larger lenses the binoculars will be able to gather more lighting in darker settings.
-Obviously there will be other elements such as how well the lenses are crafted, the lenses coatings and the prisms that will determine how well the binoculars can transfer light to your eyes.
+Basically, with larger lenses, the binoculars will be able to gather more lighting in darker settings.
+Obviously, there will be other elements such as how well the lenses are crafted; the lenses coatings and the prisms that will determine how well the binoculars can transfer light to your eyes.

 The downside to having larger lenses is that they are heavier and more expensive.
-So, you have to determine whether or not you want large, medium or small lenses, based upon your personal preference.
+So, you have to determine whether or not you want large, medium or small lenses, based on your personal preference.

 A majority of standard size binoculars will possess an objective lens diameter of 42mm.
 The smaller sizes will usually have diameters in the range of 20mm to 32mm.
-Overall, from our experience, 42mm binoculars are by far the favourite choice by most Australian hunters.
+Overall, from our experience, 42mm binoculars are by far the favourite choice for most hunters.
 8×42 or 10×42 binoculars in specific.
 These specs represent a great balance between good magnification, good light intake and yet easy to handle binoculars.

-Waterproof and Fog-proof Binoculars
+Waterproof and Fog-Proof Binoculars